DeepikaAnandhan2/CODTECH-IT/README.md

 **MySQL Workbench**: A unified visual tool for database architects, developers, and DBAs.
 It provides data modeling, SQL development, and comprehensive administration tools for server configuration, user administration, backup, and more.
 ### KEY INSIGHTS:
 #### 1. Data Integrity and Relationships
 Primary and Foreign Keys: Ensure each table has a primary key for unique identification and foreign keys to maintain referential integrity.
-For example, CustomerID in RentalOrders links to the Customers table, ensuring every order is associated with a valid customer.
 Consistency: Use constraints to enforce data consistency.
-For example, the Stock in the Products table should not be negative, and TotalAmount in RentalOrders should reflect the sum of rental prices.
 #### 2. Efficient Data Retrieval
 Indexing: Create indexes on columns frequently used in WHERE clauses or JOIN conditions to speed up query performance.
-For example, indexing ProductID, CustomerID, and OrderID can improve lookup times.
 Normalization: Normalize tables to reduce redundancy and improve data integrity.
-For example, separate product details and rental details into different tables to avoid data duplication.
 #### 3. Handling Transactions
+Atomic Transactions: Use transactions to ensure that operations such as placing an order or processing a payment are completed fully or not at all, maintaining database integrity.
 #### 4. Scalability and Performance
 #### 5. Security